C-Jeril/harmonyblocks/README.md

 # Harmony Blocks

-Harmony Blocks is a personal project aimed at helping people relax and focus through simple, engaging gameplay.
-It was inspired by psychological research on how games can positively impact mental well-being, and it's designed for anyone seeking a moment of calm.
+tg12: Harmony Blocks is a personal project that aims to help people relax and focus through simple, fun games.
+It is inspired by psychological research on how games can have a positive impact on mental health, and it is designed for anyone looking for a moment of calm.

+Alex: Based on the needs of the project, I adapted the code from python to nextjs14, and then combined our considerations of positive psychology and game design to add some experience and functions.
+Welcome to download and experience it.

 ## How to Run